 - Mixed nuts containing almonds

 Common Food Replacements for Almonds

-If you planning to substitute almonds with other healthy alternatives, below is a list of good foods to choose from.
-However, you must make sure that you do not have any intolerance or sensitivity problems toward the recommendations either!
+If you are planning to substitute almonds with other healthy alternatives, below is a list of good foods to choose from.
+However, you must make sure that you do not have an intolerance or sensitivity to the recommendations either!